This simple vegetarian taco salad is a favorite with everyone in my family. Healthy and delicious, it’s a perfect weeknight meal.

 - 1/2 tsp oregano

-- 1/4 to 1/2 tsp salt (depending on whether your canned beans are salted)
+- 1/4 to 1/2 tsp salt, to taste (will depend on whether the beans are salted)

 - 1/4 tsp black pepper